Factom-Asset-Tokens/fat-js/docs/CLI0.md

 <a name="CLI0+getType"></a>

 ### clI0.getType() ⇒ <code>string</code>
 Get the type constant string of this CLI object.
-For example, "FAT-0"
+In this case, "FAT-0"

 **Kind**: instance method of [<code>CLI0</code>](#CLI0)
 <a name="BaseTokenCLI+getCLI"></a>